danielflanigan/danielflanigan/README.md

 ### Hi, I'm Daniel Flanigan

-I'm a data scientist and Python developer changing careers after twelve years of experience in experimental physics research.
+I recently changed careers to software engineering after twelve years of experience in experimental physics research.

 In graduate school I developed kinetic inductance detectors to be used as microwave pixels for astrophyics experiments.
 As a postdoc, I first developed superconducting parametric amplifiers for quantum physics experiments, then I studied the properties of disordered superconductors with high kinetic inductance.
-Here are a few packages developed during this research.
+Here are a few software packages developed during this research.

 [resonator](https://www.github.com/danielflanigan/resonator) is a library for fitting scattering parameter data from superconducting resonators.